AndromedaIsComingg/DevOps-Projects-Darey.io/Project 12-Ansible-Refactoring-&-Static-Assignments-(Imports-&-Roles)/README.md

 # Ansible Refactoring & Static Assignments (Imports and Roles)

+`Ansible` is an open source community project sponsored by Red Hat, it's the simplest way to automate IT, the suite includes software provisioning, configuration management, and application deployment functionality.

+While `Jenkins` is an open source automation server.
+It helps automate the parts of software development related to building, testing, and deploying, facilitating continuous integration, and continuous delivery.

+##### Reqiurements
+For this project execution, the following components will be required.
+1. Infrastructure - AWS
+2. Jenkins-Ansible Server - Ubuntu
+3. Webservers - 2 Linux RedHat Enterprise
+4. Webservers (UAT) - 2 Linux RedHat Enterprise
+5. Database Sever - Linux RedHat Enterprise
+6. Storage Server - Linux RedHat Enterprise
+7. Load Balancer Server - Ubuntu
+8. Declarative Language - YAML
+9. Code Repository - GitHub
+10. Stable network connection
+11. Access to the terminal
+12. VS Code + Remote Development Etension
+13. A user account with sudo privileges
+14. A Laptop or PC to serve as a client

+##### Prerequisites
+- Knowledge of how to create an EC2 Instance and how to connect to it.
+For guide on this, please visit my earlier documentation [here](https://github.com/AndromedaIsComingg/Other-Projects/blob/main/Project%204/README.md)
+- Understanding of basic Unix command knowledge.
+For guide on this, please visit my earlier documentation [here](https://github.com/AndromedaIsComingg/Other-Projects/blob/main/Project%201-Linux_Pracice_Project/README.md)
+- How to setup a continous Integration system with Jenkins.
+For guide on this, please visit my earlier documentation [here](https://github.com/AndromedaIsComingg/DevOps-Projects-Darey.io/blob/main/Continuous%20Integration%20with%20Jenkins/README.md)
+- How to setup an Ansible Automate Project.
+For guide on this, please visit my earlier documentation [here](https://github.com/AndromedaIsComingg/DevOps-Projects-Darey.io/edit/main/Project%2011-Ansible-Automate-Project/README.md)

 ## Jenkins job enhancement

-Before we begin, let us make some changes to our Jenkins job - now every new change in the codes creates a separate directory which is not very convenient when we want to run some commands from one place.
+Before we begin, let us make some changes to our earlier Jenkins job - now every new change in the codes creates a separate directory which is not very convenient when we want to run some commands from one place.
 Besides, it consumes space on Jenkins server with each subsequent change.
 Let us enhance it by introducing a new Jenkins project/job - we will require `Copy Artifact` plugin.

 ##### Creating a new directory in the `Jenkins-Ansible` server